Apprenticeship Funding, Incentives and Costs

 End Point Assessment Resit – All apprenticeships will contain an End Point Assessment, the first attempt is included as part of the funding.
 If the apprentice fails any element of their End Point Assessment, the business (in line with apprenticeship funding rules) would need to fund the resit.

-Study Books – Apprenticeships that include professional qualifications may only provide apprentices with a digital study book.
+Study Books – Apprenticeships that include professional qualifications will include digital study materials (ebook) per unit.
 Employers will need to make a financial contribution if they would like the apprentice to receive the physical study book.

 CII Membership – If your apprentice is completing a Financial Services or Insurance apprenticeship, they will need to be a CII member.
 For those that have not been a paid member before, their membership will be funded through the CII Aspire Apprenticeship programme.
 If candidates have been a paid member before, or their current membership expires during the apprenticeship (excluding CII Aspire Apprenticeship membership), the business would need to fund the membership renewal.